-It’s done by establishing partnerships between a user who is the affiliate marketer and placement of some sort of introduction or advertisement of a company’s products or services on the marketer’s website, social media post, or anywhere that is able to be accessed via Instagram.
-The affiliate marketer depicts the product or service in their postings and earns commission on each sale that is made that can be attributed to their post, such as through a URL link that has been customized with unique affiliate code added to the end of it in the description of the post.
-When these affiliate promotions are being done on Instagram, we call it Instagram affiliate marketing, but affiliate marketing is clearly not limited to Instagram as a platform!
+Instagram’s official affiliate network is designed to establish partnerships between a user who is the affiliate marketer and placement of some sort of introduction or advertisement of a company’s products or services on the marketer’s website, social media post, or anywhere that is able to be accessed via Instagram.
+The affiliate marketer depicts the product or service in their postings and earns a commission on each sale that is made that can be attributed to their post, such as through a URL link that has been customized with unique affiliate code added to the end of it in the description of the post.
+When these affiliate promotions are being done on Instagram, we call it Instagram affiliate marketing, but affiliate marketing is clearly not limited to Instagram!

-The brand being advertised and promoted gains inherent customer interest and the influencer profile working as the affiliate is used to engage its user base towards the product being advertised.
+The brand being advertised and promoted gains inherent customer interest and the influencer profile working as the affiliate is used to engage its audience towards the product being advertised.
 The influencer earns some cut of the sale made by the product being advertised.
-So, it is mutually beneficial for both the brand and influencers to work together.
-That’s why affiliate marketing is influencer marketing’s new best friend!
+This system is mutually beneficial for both the brand and influencers, which is why affiliate marketing is influencer marketing’s new best friend!

-I’ll cover some more specific advice for affiliate marketers later in this post, but one of the immediate questions you probably have is, compared to blogs, Twitter, Facebook, LinkedIn, et. al., Instagram does not allow you to place a link every time you post an image?
-Unfortunately, the answer is no. So how can affiliate marketers on Instagram get people to enter a link with their affiliate code into their browser and buy product?
+I’ll cover some more specific advice for affiliate marketers later in this post, but one of the immediate questions you probably have is this: compared to blogs, Twitter, Facebook, LinkedIn, et. al., does Instagram allow you to place a link every time you post an image?
+Unfortunately, the answer is no. So how can affiliate marketers on Instagram get people to enter a link with their affiliate code into their browser and buy a product?
 There are actually a few ways, once you get creative and think outside of the box, and here are the simplest steps to follow:

 The obvious one is to use the link in your bio to forward people to the site.
-This works well if you are always promoting the same brand, product or link.
+This works well if you are always promoting the same brand, product, or link.
 You then tell people to click on the link in your bio.
-Ideal if you are a brand ambassador and exclusive affiliate for one brand.
+This approach is ideal if you are a brand ambassador and exclusive affiliate for one brand.

-If you want to promote a different product with each post, you can still use the link in your bio but will need to update it to the latest affiliate URL each time you publish a new post.
+If you want to promote a different product with each post, you can still use the link in your bio, but will need to update it to the latest affiliate URL each time you publish a new post.
 You can still tell people to click the link in your bio, but if someone should discover an older post promoting a different product, they will land at a different landing page, so this is not the most efficient way to do Instagram affiliate marketing and could aggravate your audience, negatively influencing engagement rates.

 Large ecommerce brands began using Curalate’s Link2Buy as a way of setting up a virtual shop of clickable Instagram posts in your profile.
-Over the years there are other tools that have come out offering the same functionality, including the popular Linkin.bio service offered by the Instagram app Later.
-What happens is that you set the link in your bio to be your personalized Instagram gallery app URL, and then once someone selects that, they are brought to a screen of clickable Instagram posts leading them to your affiliate links.
-You can actually see my Linkin.bio page for an example of what I mean – you should do this on a mobile phone to see how it would look when clicking on my Instagram bio https://instagram.com/nealschaffer.
+Over the years, there are other tools that have come out offering the same functionality, including the popular Linkin.bio service offered by the Instagram app Later.
+To utilize these tools, you set the link in your bio to be your personalized Instagram gallery app URL, and then once someone selects that image, they are brought to a screen of clickable Instagram posts leading them to your affiliate links.
+I use Tailwind’s Smart.bio link tool to create my own linkable Instagram gallery, so check out what it looks like by clicking on the link in my Instagram bio https://instagram.com/nealschaffer.

-Include the Affiliate Link as Swipe-Up in Instagram Stories (Business accounts with 10,000 followers only)
+4. Include the Affiliate Link as a Link Sticker in Instagram Stories

-Include the Affiliate Link in Your Photo, Photo Description or Instagram Story
+5. Include the Affiliate Link in Your Photo, Image Description or Instagram Story

-This is by far the least effective, but if you use a URL shortener like Bl.ink and create a branded URL that is easy to remember and short enough to type, some of your avid followers just might take a screenshot of your photo or description and then input the URL manually into their browser.
-If you can utilize a coupon code in lieu of a URL, this will make it easier for your followers to remember.
+This is by far the least effective, but if you use a URL shortener like bit.ly and create a branded URL that is easy to remember and short enough to type, some of your avid followers just might take a screenshot of your photo or description and then input the URL manually into their browser.

 The benefits of Instagram affiliate marketing for brands

-We all can imagine the benefits that Instagram affiliate marketing can have for people, but what about the benefits that it brings to brand to engage in more affiliate relationships?
+We all can imagine the benefits that Instagram affiliate marketing can have for people, but what about the benefits that it brings to brands to engage in more affiliate relationships?

 Increased brand awareness, engagement and following on Instagram

-When a picture of a product or service is posted on Instagram, the user (influencer) often tags the brand or service that it belongs to or at least mentions the product and/or company.
-If it is tagged, people seeing the post can directly interact with the post by opening it, liking it or moving ahead to inquire about it.
-This is a win-win situation for both the marketer and the influencer as it increases incoming traffic and also creates a potential profit situation if a sale is made.
-At the least it generates more brand awareness for the product–for free!
+When a picture of a product or service is posted on Instagram, the user (influencer) often tags the brand or service that it belongs to–or at least mentions the product and/or company.
+If it is tagged, people seeing the post can directly interact with the post by opening it, liking it, or moving ahead to inquire about it.
+This is a win-win situation for both the marketer and the influencer, as it increases incoming traffic and also creates a potential profit if a sale is made.
+At the very least, it generates more brand awareness for the product–for free!

 From a brand perspective, Instagram affiliate marketing can foster the creation of new relationships with influential users that only spell more and more opportunities.
 When a brand works with an influencer and sales are generated, it opens up new channels for continued business, not a one-time promotion like most traditional advertising campaigns.
-These corporate relationships could deliver great benefits to both parties, as brands are eager to get featured on Instagram and its media and users get monetary as well as PR benefits with these partnerships.
-It is they type of collaboration that not every influencer wants, but there are many who recognize the value of the system.
+These corporate relationships can deliver great benefits to both parties, as brands are eager to get featured on Instagram and its media and users get monetary (as well as PR) benefits with these partnerships.
+It is the type of collaboration that not every influencer wants, but there are many who recognize the value of the system.

 At this point, it seems worth elaborating that in these affiliate partnerships the only thing that is of absolute importance is trust.
-Trust counts as accountability to your end of the bargain against the other party in a partnership as well as the trust your brand/promotional platform has developed over the userbase.
-Social media influencers or PR firms look for value in a brand that they advertise for as Instagram affiliate marketers while brands and products only rely on the level of trust they see in the opposite party.
+Without trust, both the influencer and the brand will suffer in the form of lost followers and lost revenue.
+Social media influencers or PR firms look for value in a brand that they advertise for as Instagram affiliate marketers, while brands and products only rely on the level of trust they see in the opposite party.
 So, what are the few ‘must haves’ that should be looked for in a partnership?